RobWelbourn/TwilioPVToolkit/docs/docs.md

 #### call.sendResponse() ⇒ <code>Promise</code>
 Generates the accumulated TwiML from the wrapped VoiceResponse object, and signals to the webhook handler that it is ready to be sent.
-If this is a non-final response, a <Redirect> is added to the end of the TwiML to ensure that control is returned to the script.
+If this is a non-final response, a &lt;Redirect&gt; is added to the end of the TwiML to ensure that control is returned to the script.

 **Kind**: instance method of [<code>Call</code>](#module_call.Call)